-And I own numerous magazines, every wall calendar from around 1976 to 2015, all the Star Trek Poster Books, a complete run of the Inside Star Trek fanzines, etcetera.
+And I own a few hundred magazines, every wall calendar from around 1976 to 2015, all the Star Trek Poster Books, a complete run of the Inside Star Trek and Spockanalia fanzines, etcetera.

-What I do not have: Anything directly related to two of my Star Trek heroes, Wah Chang and Matt Jefferies; the 32-inch production-scale Master Replicas Enterprise; any screen-used prop.
+What I do not have: Anything directly related to two of my Star Trek heroes, Wah Chang and Matt Jefferies, and any screen-used prop.

 Donations are welcome.